CLIMAAX/crabook/crabook/CRA_steps/analysis/datasets.md

 :::

-In the following sections, a more detailed description of a selected set of data from the [full database](https://docs.google.com/spreadsheets/d/1bQmnTUam2HNH_3rENR7wQnmkIe5xEu8N) is provided; datasets can be selected based on data needs in terms of spatial and temporal resolution and the underlying acquisition or modelling approach.
+In the following sections on [exposure](./exposure_data) and [vulnerability](./vulnerability_data) datasets, a more detailed description of a selected set of data from the [full database](https://docs.google.com/spreadsheets/d/1bQmnTUam2HNH_3rENR7wQnmkIe5xEu8N) is provided; datasets can be selected based on data needs in terms of spatial and temporal resolution and the underlying acquisition or modelling approach.
 Additional technical details of the example datasets are provided along with relevant information for using the data in CRA, including datasets that reflect current as well as future conditions.